User Guide • Salesforce

 Aside from the speed at which I had to learn the product, Salesforce as a platform, and the overall process of how scientific content is ideated, written, and published, deciding the information architecture for the user guide was the most challenging part of this project.

-I was primarily conflicted between organizing the content in either features or tasks.
-I was conflicted because the training sessions that I was attending – and that the clients themselves would receive – presented the product based on the step-by-step tasks that need to be completed throughout the publication planning process, and while the structure of the training sessions made a lot of sense, I was hesitant on producing a user guide that would contain redundant information.
+I was primarily conflicted on whether I should organize the content based on the product’s features or on the users’ tasks.
+The training sessions that I was attending – and that the clients themselves would receive – presented the product according to the step-by-step tasks that users needed to complete throughout the publication planning process.
+However, even though the structure of the training sessions made a lot of sense, I was hesitant on producing a user guide that would contain redundant information.

 With this concern in mind, I started my first draft with a feature-based approach, using the main components and entities of the product as the main section titles.

-I decided to create an entirely new draft based on the tasks that need to be completed for publishing a scientific article instead of the features in the product.
+I decided to create an entirely new draft with a task-based approach, focusing on the work that users needed to complete to write and publish a scientific article instead of on the disparate features in the product.
 I then consulted my manager, a former technical writer herself, to review both drafts and give me some feedback on which approach made more sense.
-We both agreed that the task-based approach seemed better given the user flow of things, so I continued working on my new draft.
+We both agreed that the latter task-based approach seemed better given the user flow of things, so I continued working on my new draft.
 I was heavily relying on the training sessions to organize my content as I had initially feared, but I knew I had a reason for the approach I was taking.

-As I worked my way through all of the training sessions, though, I still ended up creating a “PUBS Framework” section in the beginning of the user guide to introduce the major PUBS components that were frequently reused or referenced.
-This way, users could first learn about the core components in the product and then continue through the user guide to complete their specific tasks.
+As I worked my way through all of the training sessions, though, I still ended up creating a “Pubs Framework” section in the beginning of the user guide to introduce the major Pubs components that were frequently reused or referenced.
+This way, users could first learn about the core components in the product and then reference specific sections of the user guide to complete their individualized tasks.
 Ultimately, then, I decided on an information architecture that incorporated both a feature-based and task-based approach with an emphasis on the latter.

-a sample of the information architecture of my final draft
+A sample of the information architecture of my final draft.
+The “Basic Navigation” section is discussed below.

 Word Choice